 Click here to view our full US Course of Study and Academic Pathways

-Upper School students are expected to carry five courses.
-A student may take four or six courses in rare circumstances with specific approval of the academic council and principal.
+Upper School students are expected to carry five major academic courses.
+A student may take four or six courses in rare circumstances with specific approval of the department heads and principal.
 A minimum of four academic credits is required each year.

 We expect students to complete all course work successfully.
 For ninth, tenth, and eleventh grade students, failure to do so may lead to required summer work or dismissal from Friends Academy.
 For seniors, failure to complete all course work successfully may delay or prevent the awarding of the diploma.
 The Independent Service Project may also be canceled or delayed.

 Minimum requirements for a diploma are the completion of sixteen full-credits plus designated courses in religion, health, technology, physical education, community service, outdoor education, and the arts.

 Students who leave at the end of their junior year to attend an accredited college may receive a diploma from Friends Academy upon presenting evidence of the successful completion of their first year in college, including a full year’s course in English.